 Particle number emissions from an off-road diesel engine without exhaust after-treatment were studied by using five different heavy-duty lubricating oils in the engine.
-The study extends understanding how the properties of lubricating oil affect the emissions of the smallest nanoparticles from a modern off-road diesel engine.
+The study extends understanding on how the properties of lubricating oil affect the nanoparticle emissions from an off-road diesel engine.
 The lubricants were selected among the performance classes of the European Automobile Manufacturers Association, at least one lubricant from each category intended for heavy-duty diesel engines.
-Particle size distributions were measured by means of an engine exhaust particle sizer (EEPS), but particle mass emissions, soot emissions, gaseous emissions and the basic engine performance were also determined.
-During the non-road steady cycle, the most of the differences were detected at the particle sizes of 6-15 nm.
+Particle size distributions were measured by the means of an engine exhaust particle sizer (EEPS), but soot emissions, gaseous emissions and the basic engine performance were also determined.
+During the non-road steady state cycle, the most of the differences were detected at the particle size range of 6-15 nm.
 In most cases, the lowest particle quantities were emitted when the highest performance category lubricant was used.
 Based on the results of this study, the low contents of Zn, P, and S in lubricating oil contributed to the reduced emission factors for engine-out nucleation mode particles at any load.
-In addition, the low content of sulfate ash was considered the one main influential factor for the low particle number emissions.
+In addition, the low content of sulfate ash was considered the main influential factor for the low particle number emissions.